 But it has 50% more calcium than cow’s milk.

 It’s also free of cholesterol and saturated fat.

 If you’ve never tried almond milk, you’re missing out.
 It tastes great in coffee and cereal.

-Perhaps you’ve heard rumors that soy is bad to eat when you’re pregnant.
+Perhaps you’ve heard rumors that soy is bad to eat when you’re a pregnant woman.